The Four Polarizations of the $W$ at High Energies: Gauge Invariance and Gauge Independence: The ``2P'' Scheme

-\subsection{Gauge Invariance and Gauge Independence: The ``2P'' Scheme}
+\section{Gauge Invariance and Gauge Independence: The ``2P'' Scheme}

-Throughout our work, we try to give special attention to gauge invariance.
-For example: keeping track of $\xi$ dependence in squared amplitudes and interference.
-In numerical calculations in the $R_\xi$ gauge, gauge invariance is often checked by varying $\xi$, resulting (hopefully) in a stable answer.
-Weak boson polarization introduces a nuance to this practice.
+Throughout this work we try to give special attention to gauge cancellations and gauge invariance in predictions for polarized cross sections and interference.
+In realistic Monte Carlo calculations, gauge invariance is often checked by varying $\xi$, resulting (hopefully) in a stable answer.
+Weak boson polarization introduces a complication to this practice.

-As shown in Sec.~\ref{sec:polvector_covariant_scalar} and Eq.~\eqref{eq:inter_rx_matrix}, for the $R_\xi$ gauge all $\xi$-dependent terms in a weak boson propagator are tied to the scalar propagator, and particularly $\mathcal{Q}_\xi\sim q_\mu q_\nu$ terms.
-However, these terms can vanish when conserved currents are involved.
-Technically speaking, having no dependence on the gauge-fixing parameter $\xi$ in any part of an amplitude is a gauge-invariant result, but in a weaker sense.
+As discussed in Sec.~\ref{sec:polvector_covariant_scalar} and Sec.~\ref{sec:interference_rx}, in the $R_\xi$ gauge the $\xi$ dependency in a weak boson's propagator is restricted to the scalar polarization, specifically $\mathcal{O}(q_\mu q_\nu)$ terms.
+However, such terms vanish when the weak boson couples to currents $G^{\mu}_{in/out}$ that are conserved, i.e., when $q\cdot G_{in/out} =0$.
+This happens, for example, in decays of weak bosons to a pair of massless fermions.
+Technically, having no dependence on the gauge-fixing parameter $\xi$ in any part of an amplitude still gives a gauge-invariant result, but in a shallow sense.

-What is desired in polarization studies is to have a result that is \textit{independent} of gauge-fixing altogether.
-The fact that axial gauges effectively have two helicity polarizations $(\lambda=T,0)$ while covariant gauges have three $(\lambda=T,0,S)$, even in on-shell limits, makes predictions for helicity-polarized processes inherently dependent on gauge choice.
+What is desirable in polarization studies is to have predictions that are \textit{independent} of gauge-fixing altogether.
+The fact that axial gauges effectively have two helicity polarizations $(\lambda=T,0)$ while covariant gauges generally have three $(\lambda=T,0,S)$, even in on-shell limits, makes predictions for helicity-polarized processes inherently dependent on gauge choice.
+Refs.~\cite{Ballestrero:2017bxn,Ballestrero:2019qoy, BuarqueFranzosi:2019boy,Denner:2020bcz,Hoppe:2023uux} and related works avoid the direct treatment of scalar polarizations by making additional approximations, such as the pole approximation or coupling polarized weak bosons to massless fermions.
+The treatment of scalar polarizations becomes relevant, for example, in top quark decays to massive leptons, $t\to W^{(*)}_\lambda\to b\tau\nu_\tau$ (see Sec.~\ref{sec:top}).